mokit-dev/mokit-doc-mdbook/README.md

 ## Build and preview the documentation locally

-Install `mdbook` and `mdbook-admonish` first.
-You can use `cargo install mdbook mdbook-admonish` or go to the [mdbook release](https://github.com/rust-lang/mdBook/releases) and [mdbook-admonish release](https://github.com/tommilligan/mdbook-admonish/releases) to download the executables.
+Install `mdbook` first.
+You can use `cargo install mdbook` or go to the [mdbook release](https://github.com/rust-lang/mdBook/releases) to download the executables.
 Then,
 ```
 # modify md in src
-mdbook-admonish install .
 mdbook build
 mdbook serve
 # open your browser to visit http://localhost:3000